MartinSunal/Frinx-docs/docs/source/FRINX_ODL_Distribution/Carbon/Operations_Manual/elastic-search.rst

    cd config

-Copy this template `logstash.conf file <logstash.conf>`__ into that config directory.
+Copy this template :download:`logstash.conf file <logstash.conf>` into that config directory.

 Edit line 7 of logstash.conf to point to karaf_home/data/log/karaf.log (it is currently set to /mnt/karaf.log).

-Put the `odl file <odl>`_ in /mnt/patterns/ or whatever directory you choose to set in line 18 of logstash.conf.
+Put the :download:`odl file <odl>` in /mnt/patterns/ or whatever directory you choose to set in line 18 of logstash.conf.
 For more info on custom patterns please see https://www.elastic.co/guide/en/logstash/current/plugins-filters-grok.html#_custom_patterns

 For more info on logstash and log4j see the link `here <https://www.elastic.co/guide/en/logstash/current/getting-started-with-logstash.html>`__ and `here <https://www.elastic.co/guide/en/logstash/current/plugins-inputs-log4j.html>`__